Dynamical invariants of mapping torus categories

 \section{Abstract}

 This paper describes constructions in homological algebra that are part of a strategy whose goal is to understand and classify symplectic mapping tori.
 More precisely, given a dg category and an auto-equivalence, satisfying certain assumptions, we introduce a category $M_\phi$-called the mapping torus category- that describes the wrapped Fukaya category of an open symplectic mapping torus.
 Then we define a family of bimodules on a natural deformation of $M_\phi$, uniquely characterize it and using this, we distinguish $M_\phi$ from the mapping torus category of the identity.
-The proof of the equivalence of $M_\phi$ with wrapped Fukaya category is not proven here, and it will be shown in \cite{nextpaper}.
+The proof of the equivalence of $M_\phi$ with wrapped Fukaya category is proven in a different paper (\cite{nextpaper}).